SchumacherFM/Magento2-Data-Migration/README.md

 This program comes with ABSOLUTELY NO WARRANTY.

-For each new Magento2 release/pre-release this module must be adapted.
+For each new Magento2 release/pre-release this module must be adapted, mainly when there are new setup scripts.

 Also Magento2 will change a lot of code so that more internal refactoring here will be necessary.